-A southeast Springfield bike park is the focus of a lawsuit filed against the city by a neighborhood group seeking to stop renovation plans for the green space.
+A southeast Springfield bike park is the focus of a lawsuit filed against the city by a neighborhood group seeking to stop expansion and renovation plans for the green space.

 The plaintiffs allege they will be harmed by increased and illegal parking in their neighborhood, future developments in the green space, increased water runoff and inadequate stormwater drainage, and safety concerns from more bicyclist traffic on the road surrounding the green space.

-“Rather than inform the minors that they were not authorized to construct makeshift bicycle tracks in the green space and to restore the natural condition of the green space, the city began developing plans to create a permanent bike park in the green space,” the lawsuit reads.
+“Rather than inform the minors that they were not authorized to construct makeshift bicycle tracks in the green space and to restore the natural condition of the green space, the city began developing plans to create a permanent bike park in the green space,” the lawsuit reads, in part.

 The city plans include an intricate series of bike tracks with a hub, ramps and jumps, according to a news release from Spencer Fane.